h2oai/h2o-3/h2o-docs/src/product/data-science/aggregator.rst

   - ``label_encoder`` or ``LabelEncoder``:  Convert every enum into the integer of its index (for example, level 0 -> 0, level 1 -> 1, etc.)
   - ``enum_limited`` or ``EnumLimited``: Automatically reduce categorical levels to the most prevalent ones during Aggregator training and only keep the **T** (10) most frequent levels.

-- **save_mapping_frame**: When this option is enabled, the mapping of rows in an aggregated frame to the one in the original/raw frame will be created and exported.
-This option is disabled by default.

--  `export_checkpoints_dir <algo-params/export_checkpoints_dir.html>`__: Specify a directory to which generated models will automatically be exported.
+-  **rel_tol_num_exemplars**: Specify the relative tolerance for the number of exemplars (e.g, 0.5 is +/- 50 percent).
+This value defaults to 0.5.

+-  **target_num_exemplars**: Specify a value for the targeted number of exemplars.
+This value defaults to 5000.

+-  `transform <algo-params/transform.html>`__: Specify the transformation method for numeric columns in the training data: None, Standardize, Normalize (default), Demean, or Descale.

 Aggregator Output
 ~~~~~~~~~~~~~~~~~